fod/pands-project2021/README.md

 In addition to encoding the structure of the data the boxplots can offer some insight into the problem of classification.
 It can be seen that neither sepal length nor width alone can be used to distinguish the class of an observation, but *I. setosa* can be identified using either petal length or width.
 Although none of the observed features is suitable for uniquely identifying *I. versicolor* or *I. virginica*, the bulk of the observations of those two varieties would be identifiable solely using one or other of the petal dimensions.

+#### Stripplots

+A similar story is told by the stripplot ([```seaborn.stripplot()```](https://seaborn.pydata.org/generated/seaborn.stripplot.html)) below.
+The less mixing occurring between classes, and the greater range — represented by the vertical spread of the markers — indicates greater separability of those classes.

 <!-- {% Stripplot %} -->